Grotawred/Intita-final-project-web/README.md

 1. Install Git SCM and Node.js
-		You can do this by clicking on this link - https://git-scm.com/downloads For Node.js - https://nodejs.org/en/download
+		You can do this by clicking on this link - https://git-scm.com/downloads For Node.js - https://nodejs.org/en/download.Actually you can download a ZIP file from our repo...
+But Are you a programmer or what?

 3. Clone our project
 	Open console on your machine and write this: